Estimated reading time: 13 minutes

 - Total spent so far this month: $268.87

 - Total left to spend for the month: -$6.71

 - Total Spent To Date 2018: (does not include stockpile budget) Jan $323.04+Feb $169.42+March $228.70 + April $337.84+ May $ + June $+July $+August $+September $+ October $+ November $ + December $

 Weekly Overview (your final thoughts)

-With travelling to the inlaws house so much we are trying not to buy more food than we need in our house for now.
+With traveling to the inlaw’s house so much, we are trying not to buy more food than we need in our house for now.

-Oh, we made homemade keto wraps last night and they area amazing and so simple.
+We made homemade keto wraps last night, and they are amazing and so simple.

 2018 Coupons and Coupon Apps